 If you’re purchasing a smaller, subdivided property, this will often have been taken care of in advance.

-However, if you’re purchasing rural land, then this is one of those closing costs on land sales that you may want to keep in mind.
+However, if you’re purchasing rural land, then this is one of those closing costs that you may want to keep in mind.

 Not every property will need this, but some properties can absolutely benefit from it.